 Segueing into the record and radio industries, Peeples was Editorial Director for Capitol Records (1977-1980) then Elektra/Asylum Records (1980-1983) in Hollywood; programming Writer/Producer and Advertising/Editorial Director for the Westwood One Radio Network in Culver City (1983-1990, including The Lost Lennon Tapes series); and National Public Relations Director then Co-Director of the Media Relations Department for Rhino Entertainment in West Los Angeles (1992-1997).

 During his last two years at Rhino (1997-1998), Peeples drew upon his experience and early interest in the Internet as the label’s first Senior Director of Online Media.
 He was project manager for the first Rhino.com website, then its first content producer/editor.
-He moved up to Rhino parent Warner Music Group in early 1999 to serve as editorial content producer/manager for several promotional music sites developed by WMG’s Burbank-based Warner New Media division.
+In early 1999, he moved up to Rhino parent Warner Music Group to serve as editorial content producer/manager for ear1.com and several promotional music sites developed by WMG’s Burbank-based Warner New Media division.

 In mid-2000, following WMG parent Time-Warner’s merger with AOL, which moved WMG’s content management to Virginia, Peeples was a Format Producer with FTM Media Inc. (Feed the Monster), also in Burbank.
 He co-captained a team of nearly a dozen Web designers, graphics experts, code experts and QA staff who were building news and talk sites for major-market radio stations.
 Unfortunately, FTM suffered a less than dignified demise that autumn as the dot-com boom went bust.